BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'move configurations to production and execute first live payment run', gaining insight or progressing in your evaluation.

-## Monitor initial transactions for errors and delays <!-- dc-card: {"label": ["run phase"], "cardName": "Monitor initial transactions for errors and delays"} dc-card -->
+## Monitor initial transactions for errors and delays

 ### Monitor initial transactions for errors and delays